SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/PreferenceDescription/v1PreferenceDescription_GetPreferenceDescription.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

-## Response: object
+## Response:

-Preference description, drives the Preference GUI.
-Maintenance client - controls all preferences in SuperOffice.

-PreferenceDescription entity with API _Links added.
+PreferenceDescription found.

 | Response | Description |
 |----------------|-------------|
 | 200 | PreferenceDescription found. |
 | 404 | Not Found. |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|